Napalm

 Napalm is an incendiary mixture of a gelling agent and a volatile petrochemical (usually gasoline or diesel fuel).
 The name is a portmanteau of two of the constituents of the original thickening and gelling agents: coprecipitated aluminium salts of naphthenic acid and palmitic acid.
 A team led by chemist Louis Fieser originally developed napalm for the US Chemical Warfare Service in 1942 in a secret laboratory at Harvard University.
-Of immediate first interest was its viability as an incendiary device to be used in American fire bombing campaigns during World War II; its potential to be coherently projected into a solid stream that would carry for distance (instead of the bloomy fireball of pure gasoline) resulted in widespread adoption in infantry and tank/boat mounted flamethrowers as well.
+Of immediate first interest was its viability as an incendiary device to be used in American fire-bombing campaigns during World War II; its potential to be coherently projected into a solid stream that would carry for distance (instead of as a bloomy fireball of pure gasoline) resulted in widespread adoption in infantry and tank-/boat-mounted flamethrowers as well.

 Napalm burns at temperatures ranging from 800 to 1200 C. It burns longer than gasoline, is more easily dispersed, and adheres to its targets.
-These traits make it both effective and controversial.
-It has been widely used from the air and from the ground, the largest use having been via airdropped bombs in World War II in the incendiary attacks on Japanese cities in 1945.
-It was used also for close air support roles by the U.S military in the Korean War, the Vietnam War, and various others.
+These traits make it both effective and useful.
+It has been widely used from the air and from the ground, the largest use having been via airdropped bombs in World War II in the incendiary attacks on Japanese cities, in 1945.
+The U.S. military has used it for close air support roles in the Korean War, the Vietnam War, and various others.
 Napalm has also fueled most of the flamethrowers (tank-, ship-, and infantry-based) used since World War II, giving them much greater range.
+As a direct successor to napalm, the U.S. Armed Forces now use Mark 77 bombs.